Understanding Michigan Homeowners insurance

 - The insurer will cover the insured’s request personal property owned by others while the property is located at the insured property; this will not include a fiancé or roommate.

-- The insurer will limit personal property coverage to at least 50% of the Coverage A limits, but you can request higher limits; this amount will vary between insurance companies but must be at least 50%.
+- The insurer will limit personal property coverage to at least 50% of the Coverage A limits, but higher limits are available.
+This amount will vary between insurance companies but has to be at least 50%.

 - The insurer will cover 10% of the limit of Coverage C for personal property at a location other than the primary residence such as storage facility, but there is no limitation for personal property that is moved to a new home for the first 30 days.